Bsal13/Offensive-Security-Proving-Grounds-Boxes/Squid (Intermediate) Windows Box.md

 - Executed PrintSpoofer and received a reverse shell as nt authority/system

 ## Improved skills
-- Learned of a new tool to recover missing
+- Learned of a new tool to recover missing privileges for local service
--

 ## Used tools
 - nmap